-The spatial proximity analysis determined that the leakage area corresponds to 420,0 % in front of the REDD + project areas, while for Savanna They correspond to the 126,0 %.
+The spatial proximity analysis determined that the leakage area corresponds to 86,0 % in compared to the REDD + project areas, while for Savanna they correspond to 88,0 % compared to Elegible Savannas areas.
 The cartographic information for each component is found in its respective Geodatabase\Area leakage.